sigp/lighthouse/book/src/help_vm.md

   list
           Lists all validators in a validator client using the HTTP API. delete
-          Deletes validator from a validator client using the HTTP API. import-standard
+          Deletes one or more validators from a validator client using the HTTP API. import-standard
           Uploads validators to a validator client using the HTTP API.
 The validators are defined in a JSON file which can be generated using the